Braves vs. Red Sox Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (10-7) will make his 20th start of the season.
+- The Braves' Spencer Strider (11-3) will make his 21st start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.
+- In 20 starts this season, he's earned a quality start in 11 of them.

-- Morton has pitched five or more innings in seven straight games and will look to extend that streak.
+- Strider has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent